TeppoJouttenus/curating/modules/curate.md

     * Pro tips when doing Y
     * All the talks in a conference

 4. **Tweet**.
-One tweet / week, less than 1 hr / month.
+At least one tweet / week, less than 1 hr / month.
 When you find awesome resources, we would like you to tweet out links to them on Outlearn.
 This works especially well for Paths that you and others have created but applies also to links that you would recommend to others.

 <!-- @section -->